yongler/Peggle-clone/README.md

 ViewModels

 GameViewModel acts as the entry point of view to model for game related mechanics.
-It also acts as the view model for game related tasks that correspond to UI actions from game related views. i.e. launching ball, choosing game mode.
+It also acts as the view model for game related tasks that correspond to UI actions from game related views. i.e.

+1. launching ball,
+2. choosing game mode.
+3. initailizing `PeggleGameEngine`, `CADisplayLink` and call the update function from `PeggleGameEngine` every frame. on every update, update the board with the new one from `PeggleGameEngine`.
+5. initializing and maintaing timer
+6. stopping the game when user win or lose
+7. telling the views what images to show, the size, appeareance and also location. i.e. GamePegView, BlockView, BucketView

-PaletteViewModel acts as the view model for palette related tasks that correspond to UI actions from palette related views. i.e. Saving board when clicking save button.
+PaletteViewModel acts as the view model for palette related tasks that correspond to UI actions from palette related views. i.e.
+1. load, save, reset board actions
+2. adding, removing, rotating, resizing actions
+3. telling the views what images to show, the size, appeareance and also location. i.e. PalettePegView, BlockView

 Views

+Views are seperated into smaller views responsible for rendering 1 component.
+Main view then overlays all the smaller views. i.e. PaletteView overlays PaletteBoardView, PaletteActionButtonsView, PaletteDesignBUttonsViews.
+1. PaletteBoardView overlays the smaller views, resulting in rendering the background, board pegs, board blocks
+2. PaletteActionButtonsView have the load, save, reset, save buttons.
+3. PaletteDesignBUttonsViews have the game assets related buttons for user to add or edit the game area assets.

+GameBoardVIew overlays GamePegView, BlockView, GameBallView,GameHeaderView, GameMenuView, BucketView, CannonView.
+1. GameHeaderView renders the top most game details such as score, timer and orange pegs left.
+It also shows the score for the beat the score game mode.
+2. GameMenuView shows the game modes available for user to choose before starting to play.